liesnikov/extensible-elaborator/paper/main.md

 ```

 Clearly, we can not solve the first constraint in isolation and need to consider all coercion constraints related to a particular type at the same time.
+Hence this feature would be anti-modular in the sense that in order to side-step the conflict between inference and coercions the solver would need to look at the whole graph of subtyping constraints at the same time.
 While we can accommodate such solvers, due to solvers having write access to the state, it becomes much harder to modulate interactions between different plugins.
+It also comes with a potential performance penalty, which we describe further in Section @sec:limitations.

 # Limitations # {#sec:limitations}